Gholam Reza Minbashian: Head of a family of musicians

 Gholam Reza had a strong influence on his seven children.
 He encouraged two of his sons, Nasrollah and Gholam-Hossein, to follow advanced studies in music, in renowned conservatories.

 Nasrollah (1885-1938) went to the Conservatory in Saint Petersburg, at the age of 13, for a period of seven years.
 On returning to Iran, he joined the Cossack Brigade and stayed there, finally reaching the rank of Brigadier General.
 He succeeded his father at the head of the army’s musical orchestra, while also directing its music school.
-He was given the title "Nasrosoltan" by Mozafar Adin Shah Qajar.
+He was given the title "Nasrosoltan" by Mozaffar ad-Din Shah Qajar.
 He held these posts until 1935, while teaching several instruments which he had mastered: the piano, the violin, the cello.

 Gholam-Hossein (1907-1978) studied at the Stern Conservatory in Berlin and Geneva.
 He was a pupil of Robert Mendelsohn.
 On returning to Iran in 1932, he joined the Military Academy, took on the directorship of the music conservatory in 1934.
 He founded and conducted Iran’s first symphony orchestra, the “Baladieh” orchestra.

-Gholam Reza also had three grandsons who played musical instruments: Fathollah the violin, Nemat the piano who also studied conducting, and Ezatollah the cello.
-Fathollah and Nemat Minbashian composed the first Iranian tangos, while Ezatollah became Iran’s first Minister of Culture under the Pahlavi dynasty.
-Known as Mehrdad Pahlbod by then, he founded the Tehran Opera, “Talar Rudaki" and contributed to the renaissance of Iranian folk song and dance.
+Gholam Reza also had three grandsons who played musical instruments: Fathollah the violinist, Nemat the pianist who also studied conducting, and Ezatollah the cellist.
+Fathollah and Nemat Minbashian composed the first Iranian tangos, while Ezatollah became Iran’s first Minister of Culture during the Pahlavi era.
+Known as Mehrdad Pahlbod by then, he founded the Tehran Opera, Talar-e Rudaki, and contributed to the renaissance of Iranian folk song and dance.
 Fathollah Minbashian (by then a full General and Head of Iran's Imperial Ground Forces) and Ezatollah supervised the military parade of re-enacted Achaemenid armies during the ceremonies of the 2,500-year celebration of the Persian Empire in Persepolis in 1971.

 The great grandson of Gholam Reza, Sepehr is a musician.
 He has also written a novel "A Hundred Sweet Promises" based on a story of the life of Nasrollah Minbashian and his travel to Russia.